This site celebrates the life and work of sculptor

-Lis Nicolson and Sheila Crehan at the rermains of the Cassidy farm, Slane.
+Lis Nicolson and Sheila Crehan of the Slane Historical Society at the remains of the Cassidy farm, Slane.

 This page summarises the life of Cassidy as we have best been able to establish it.
 For extracts from other biographical works, please see the biography section of our Features page.

 Website created and compiled by Charlie Hulme and Lis Nicholson, with the invaluable assistance of the John Cassidy Committee, Slane Historical Society.